-A minimum of 36 course units of credit are required for completion of the Bachelor of Music Education degree.
+The Bachelor of Music Education (BME) prepares students for a career in music teaching through intensive coursework combined with field experiences in K-12 music classrooms.
 Formal application for admission to the Teacher Education Program (TEP) is required to enroll in upper level coursework and takes place in the spring of the sophomore year.
 Licensure candidates must pass required state exams and meet the knowledge and performance standards outlined for all Illinois teachers.
 Candidates are also required to complete a minimum of one hundred clock hours of clinical experience prior to student teaching.
 State requirements are subject to ongoing changes.
-Upon satisfactory completion of the music education degree and state requirements, candidates are recommended for teacher licensure (K-12 Music) in the State of Illinois by the Educational Studies Office.
-For more detailed information, including TEP admission and student teaching requirements, refer to the Teacher Education Handbook (http://www.iwu.edu/edstudies/handbooks/).
+Upon satisfactory completion of the music education degree and state requirements, candidates are recommended by the Educational Studies Office for an Illinois Professional Educator License (PEL) endorsed in Music (grades PK-12).
+For more detailed information, including TEP admission and student teaching requirements, refer to the Teacher Education Handbook (www.iwu.edu/educational-studies/handbooks/).